'Fresh Air' Remembers Carl Reiner, A Legendary Writer, Producer And Performer

 One of Reiner's many roles in that company was as the reliable straight man, feeding lines so Caesar could react - as in this sketch in which Reiner interviews a famous magician played by Caesar and unexpectedly dazzles him by performing the most basic of magic tricks, making his extended finger disappear beneath a handkerchief.

 (SOUNDBITE OF TV SHOW, "YOUR SHOW OF SHOWS")

-SID CAESAR: (As magician) Professor, there is one thing that interests most magicians is how a magician starts - the first trick that gets them interested in magic.
+CARL REINER: (As amateur magician) Professor, there is one thing that interests most magicians is how a magician starts - the first trick that gets them interested in magic.

 BIANCULLI: After "Your Show Of Shows," Reiner and another veteran of that same writing room, Mel Brooks, performed and recorded a series of ad-libbed comedy bits that became hit record albums.
 Reiner was the straight man throwing unscripted questions at Brooks who claimed to be the 2,000-Year-Old Man.

 Reiner and Brooks also did the circuit of TV variety shows, but Reiner's next move back into series TV was to write a sitcom about a situation he knew quite well - being a dad in New Rochelle who commuted in New York City to write for a network TV variety show.
 He wrote scripts for 13 episodes and even filmed a pilot called "Head Of The Family."
 But CBS didn't buy it - not with him playing the lead, Rob Petrie, and Barbara Britton as his wife Laura.